BRINGING YOUR KITTEN HOME

 - lack of appetite

-URIs are often treated with antibiotics and TLC and may have a speedy recovery when they are treated at home as opposed to the shelter where other stressors can prolong the infection.
+URIs are often treated with antibiotics and TLC and cats may have a speedier recovery when they are treated at home as opposed to the shelter where other stressors can prolong the infection.
 Newly adopted animals are likely to experience symptoms similar to a URI when they are brought into the home, due to the change of environment.
 Be sure to offer plenty of fresh water and if the symptoms persist for more than a few days, give your family veterinarian a call.

 If your cat or kitten is eating but losing weight, not eating well, lethargic, or making frequent trips to the litter box, these are all signs of illness.
 Please contact your veterinarian if you see any of these symptoms.
 Never give your cat or kitten any medication that was not specifically prescribed for it.

 Cats are fastidious animals.
 Proper litter box care will do a great deal to decrease the chance your cat may develop issues with the box.
 We recommend reading “The Fastidious Feline” by Dr. Patricia McConnell for more help in preventing litter box problems.
 Cats and kittens have a natural instinct to cover their waste so “training” to the litter box is generally easy.
 Start kitty out right in a box that is at least 16″ x 22″, with sides low enough to allow easy access.
 Studies have shown that cats prefer the sandy textured clumping-type litter.
 Avoid litters that are scented as some of the scents may actually repel cats.
 If you prefer more natural type litters, there are several that are biodegradable and a few that can be safely flushed.
 You may also want to avoid the crystal litters – – they are very hard textured.

 Provide one litter box per cat, plus one extra box, not in all the same location.
 (2 cats = 3 litter boxes).
 Multi-level homes need at least one box per level.
 You don’t like to run up or down a flight of stairs to use the bathroom and neither does your cat.